11 May 2021

 2) Build An Insect House or Bug Hotel

-Building an insect house is a great way to encourage children to build deeper connections to nature, it also helps make that garden minibeast hunt a little more interesting.
+Building an insect house is a great way to encourage children to build deeper connections to nature, that helps make that garden minibeast hunt a little more interesting.

 This fantastic video by Chester Zoo demonstrates the building process in just 1 minute: